LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    :end-before: _multiview_example_2Daopindex_end
    :language: C++

-.. note:: ``RAJA::MultiView`` has not yet been tested with atomic accesses.
+.. note:: ``RAJA::MultiView`` should work with atomic accesses, but we have not yet developed comprehensive tests for this.

 ------------
 RAJA Layouts